The Role of Occupational Therapy in Enhancing Daily Living Skills for Children with Autism

 • Teaching self-regulation during group play

-When delivered as part of an ABA speech and occupational therapy plan, children gain not only communication tools but also the physical and emotional readiness to interact with others confidently.
+When delivered as part of an plan, children gain not only communication tools but also the physical and emotional readiness to interact with others confidently.

 How Occupational Therapy Complements ABA and Speech Therapy

 The beauty of a multidisciplinary approach lies in its synergy.
-When therapies are not siloed but work collaboratively—as they do in a comprehensive autism center—the benefits multiply.
+When therapies are not siloed but work collaboratively—as they do in a —the benefits multiply.

 Where Therapies Overlap